ywallis/flatshare/README.md

-An app to help roommates deal with sharing the cost of furniture and it's depreciation.
+An app to help roommates deal with sharing the cost of furniture and its depreciation.

 This app was created mainly to deal with the pain of people moving in and out of a flat.
 If a chair was bought by two roommates, and one is moving out without the chair, how much will be owed?